 In 1999, the United States Mint began to produce the Sacagawea dollars.
 To market the coins and encourage the public to use them, they partnered with several commercial businesses to promote the use of the new coins.
-One of the companies was General Mills, Inc. the Minneapolis, Minnesota manufacturer of breakfast cereals and other food products.
-The United States Mint produced 5,500 Sacagawea dollars in August or September 1999.
+One of the companies was General Mills, Inc., the Minneapolis, Minnesota manufacturer of breakfast cereals and other food products.
+As a result, the United States Mint produced 5,500 Sacagawea dollars in August or September 1999.

 Although the dollars were minted in 1999, they were dated with a 2000-P obverse.
 However, the mint used a prototype reverse to produce these dollars.
 This prototype reverse varied slightly from the production coin die used to make the rest of the dollars in 2000.

-General Mills then package these dollars in specially marked boxes of Cheerios.
+General Mills then packaged these dollars in specially marked boxes of Cheerios.
 They advertised a "treasure hunt" and that one in every 2000 boxes of Cheerios would contain the new Sacajawea dollar.
-It wasn't until 2005 that coin collector Pat Braddick noticed the difference between a regular issued Sacagawea dollar and the ones that were placed in the boxes of Cheerios.
+However, it wasn't until 2005 that coin collector Pat Braddick noticed the difference between a regularly issued Sacagawea dollar and the ones placed in Cheerios' boxes.
 Look for sharp and crisp details in the eagle's tail feathers to identify this rare variety.

 02 of 05